Église Saint-Leu-Saint Gilles (Saint-Leu-la-Forêt)

-The Église Saint-Leu-Saint Gilles (Saint-Leu-la-Forêt) is a Roman Catholic church on the 'rue (street) Général Leclerc' in the French town of Saint-Leu-la-Forêt, about 14 kilometers north of Paris.
+The Église Saint-Leu-Saint Gilles is a Roman Catholic church on the Rue Général Leclerc in the French town of Saint-Leu-la-Forêt, about 14 kilometers north of Paris.
 Commissioned by Emperor Napoleon III, the church houses the tomb of his father, Louis Napoleon Bonaparte, King of Holland, as well as those of his two brothers.

 History

 The church was built in 1849 by Prince Louis-Napoléon Bonaparte, then President of France and subsequently Emperor.
 It replaced an earlier church from the seventeenth century, inaugurated on November 7, 1690.
 The church was in turn a replacement of the original church from the twelfth century, located in the forest near Montmorency and demolished in 1686.

 The architect Eugène Lacroix was inspired by the Italian basilicas, in particular the Basilica of Sant'Apollinare Nuovo in Ravenna.
 A large portal with a semicircular archivolt and a tympanum decorated with a mosaic provides access to the ship.
 Smaller gates flank the main entrance on both sides.
 The upper part of the facade of the nave is decorated with five semicircular arches.
 The strongly distinctive bell tower of the main building is placed in front of the lateral northeast façade.
 The edges between the first and second floor as well as the walls are decorated with decorative frames in the style of the Italian Renaissance.

 At the back of the choir, as a tribute to the Bonaparte family and especially Louis Napoleon, the brother of Emperor Napoleon I and Napoleon III's father, there is a tomb for Louis Bonaparte, King of Holland, made by Louis Petitot.
 On the front of the tomb are the faces of his sons Napoléon Charles Bonaparte and Napoléon Louis Bonaparte and his father Carlo Buonaparte.
 Behind the monument is a fresco by Sébastien-Melchior Cornu with four angels carrying Saint Louis, St. Charles and St. Napoleon.
 This wall has recently been restored using the Napoleon Foundation.